mainmatter/ember-vite-codemod/README.md

 ### Running code replacements on... `tests/test-helper.js`

-If you go back to the modifications done in `tests/index.html`, you can see the new script imports ` { start } from './test-helper`, regirsters the test file then call `start`.
+If you go back to the modifications done in `tests/index.html`, you can see the new script imports ` { start } from './test-helper`, registers the test files then call `start`.
 The `start` function is the one the codemod creates at the present step.

-Instead of loading the tests then calling `start` from `ember-qunit` directly, we rather export a `start` function that we are able to call whenever we want.
+Instead of loading the tests then calling `start` from `ember-qunit` directly, we rather export a `start` function that can be called later.

 Considering an empty 6.2 Ember app, the codemod does the following: